 There are two schools of thought on toppings: either they exist to enhance dessert, or dessert exists as a polite vehicle to get toppings in your mouth.
 This glaze is for those who fit into either category.
 Classically sweet, but rich in flavor and body from the vanilla and cream (You read that right – Cream.
 Not milk.).
 Don’t skip (or skimp) on the drizzle.

-Did you make this apple galette recipe?
+Did you make this Apple Galette with Vanilla Glaze?
 I’d love to know how it turned out!
-Leave a comment and a rating below
+Leave a comment and a rating below.

 Apple Galette with Vanilla GlazePrint Recipe Rate this Recipe Pin Recipe

 - ½ c (1 stick) unsalted butter, diced into small cubes